London County Council Tramways

 The London County Council Tramways was an extensive network of public street tramways operated by the council throughout the County of London, UK, from 1899 to 1933, when they were taken over by the London Passenger Transport Board.

 Acquisition of tramways

-Under the Tramways Act 1870 local authorities were permitted to acquire privately operated tramways in their area after they had been operating for twenty-one years.
+Under the Tramways Act 1870 (33 & 34 Vict. c.
+78) local authorities were permitted to acquire privately operated tramways in their area after they had been operating for twenty-one years.
 Accordingly, in October 1891 the LCC decided to exercise its option to take over four and a half miles of route operated by the London Street Tramways Company.
 The company disagreed with the price offered by the council, and the sale did not go through until 1 March 1895.
 As the LCC had no powers to operate tramways itself, it put the operation of the line out to tender, which the incumbent London Streetways won, being the only applicant.

 In 1896 the London Street Tramways offered its network for sale to the county council, as did the North Metropolitan Tramways Company.
 The council purchased the lines, and the North Metropolitan was awarded a fourteen-year lease to operate them.